phax/phoss-directory/README.md

 * v0.8.1 - work in progress
     * Updated to Jersey 2.29
+    * `PDClientConfiguration` can now be re-initialized during runtime
 * v0.8.0 - 2019-06-27
     * Renamed project `peppol-directory` to `phoss-directory`
     * **Maven artifact IDs changed** from `peppol-directory*` to `phoss-directory*`